 Candidates for tibial tubercle transfer include:

-Symptoms of these conditions include a distinct type of stiffness and pain in the front of the knee that is experienced after prolonged periods of sitting as on airplane flights or at the theater or when transitioning from a sit to stand position.
+Symptoms of these conditions include a distinct type of stiffness and pain in the front of the knee that is experienced after prolonged periods of sitting, such as on airplane flights or at the theater, or when transitioning from a sit to stand position.
 Exercises involving squats and lunges, as well as stair climbing and specifically descending can also provoke these symptoms and women may find wearing high heels painful.